 This will apply until 31 March 2021 and will mean that nine out of ten people getting on or moving up the property ladder should pay no SDLT at all.
 The new rule will replace the rules for first-time buyers during this period.

-According to property conveyancer David Millward, ‘While this is good news for anyone who has started the purchase process or is contemplating doing so, it is understandably disappointing for those people who pressed on with their transactions in difficult circumstances during the lockdown and who have missed out on this assistance if they managed to move before 8 July.’
+According to our expert property solicitors in East Sussex, ‘While this is good news for anyone who has started the purchase process or is contemplating doing so, it is understandably disappointing for those people who pressed on with their transactions in difficult circumstances during the lockdown and who have missed out on this assistance if they managed to move before 8 July.’

 The move will put more money in the pockets of house buyers, and it is hoped that this will trickle down into the economy as people spend on decorations, new furniture and construction companies see property change hands quicker.